AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

-Here's a sample `README.md` for your **Pathfinding Visualizer** project, designed for GitHub.
-This README will help you clearly explain the purpose, features, and instructions to anyone using or contributing to the project.

----

 # Pathfinding Visualizer

 An interactive web-based application for visualizing various pathfinding algorithms on a grid, integrated with map-based routing features.
 This tool allows users to set start, target, and bomb nodes, and visualize how different algorithms explore the grid to find the shortest path.